Best free PC games to play today

 This top-down arena battler is incredibly active, attracting multi-million dollar prize funds for serious tournament players.
 It's not just for obsessives, though.

-Don't expect a warm welcome or easy learning curve from this surprisingly complex game, but bring a few friends and you have a good chance of being hooked on one of the biggest crazes in PC history.
+A brief tutorial now points out the ropes, with the Steam Community stepping in to provide guides to the original MOBA.
+Don't expect a warm welcome or easy learning curve from its sophisticated gameplay mechanics, but bring a few friends and Dota 2 will have you hooked on one of the biggest crazes in PC history.

 3. Tribes: Ascend

-Jetpacks rule: it's one of the few things you can rely on apart from death and taxes.
+There's only one thing you can count on in life apart from death and taxes: jetpacks rule.
 And Tribes: Ascend is the world's premiere online jetpack shooter.
 Don your jetpack and launch into battle across huge maps, with weapons that take real skill just to land a hit – never mind a kill.